 You may have heard the term “arborist” before but not known what it meant.
-Most people know that it has to do with trees, but what exactly does an arborist do?
+It is more commonly known as a Tree Surgeon.
+But what exactly does an arborist do?
 We’re going to take look at this important but often overlooked job.

 It is often much safer to call in an arborist to deal with a tree problem than to try to take care of it yourself.
 For instance, of you have a hanging limb or a branch that is otherwise unsafe, it is not a good idea to try to remove it by yourself.
 Arborists will have the tools and training to safely remove the limb, without causing damage to themselves or to your property.

 An arborist can greatly prolong the life of a tree, and people who have trees on their property and want to keep them in great health for as long as possible may want to hire an arborist from time to time to keep up their trees.
-To preserve trees, arborists may take off dead branches, remove obstructions that prevent growth, ensure the tree has plenty of sunlight and water and provide other maintenance tasks that allow the tree to thrive.
-When under the care of a skilled arborist, trees can flourish like never before and expire unparalleled growth and produce incredible beauty.
+To preserve trees, arborists may take off dead branches, remove obstructions that prevent growth, ensure the tree has plenty of sunlight and water, and provide other maintenance tasks that allow the tree to thrive.
+When under the care of a skilled arborist, trees can flourish like never before, expire unparalleled growth, and produce incredible beauty.